AgbaD/BlOs-0.01/README.md

 To send message to other operators using the unique ID

-This is to be arranged that users on the same LAN can send messages but for now it is only based for users on the same PC
+This is to be arranged that users on the same LAN can send messages but for now it is only based for users on the same machine

-An example of its usage as far as the version 0.01 is concerned For roommates or colleagues that share the same computer

-Messages can be left for the other to view once he or she logs in to their account.

 -----------------------------------------------------------------------